sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     REDIS_PORT=6379
     ```

+    We've provided a [link](https://github.com/ELEVATE-Project/scheduler) to the scheduler service repository, so you can explore the code for yourself

 6. Create env file for Interface
-   The [link](https://github.com/ELEVATE-Project/interface-service.git) to the interface-service repository has been provided for your reference:
+   Create a file named interface_env in backend folder

     ```bash
     $ nano interface_env
     ```

-    Copy-paste the following env variables to the .env file:
+    Copy-paste the following env variables to the interface_env file:

     ```bash
     APPLICATION_PORT=3569